 A long time ago in a galaxy far, far away…

 …a bright-eyed and bushy-tailed director had the spark of an idea for a space opera that would pay homage to the serials he loved watching and listening to as a child.
-He imagined a galaxy that harkened back to heroes like Flash Gordon and Buck Rogers, adventures that would be accessible to kids and contrast the gritty sci-fi films of the time.
+He imagined a galaxy that harkened back to heroes like Flash Gordon and Buck Rogers, adventures that would be accessible to kids and contrast the gritty sci-fi films of the time; kid-friendly shows and movies are often hard to come by but this is precisely why they are valued highly by parents – you can find more information on this online.
 Little did he know back in 1971 that his seed of an idea would grow into one of the most recognizable, universally beloved, and exceedingly successful franchises of all time.* That director was George Lucas and that franchise is of course Star Wars.

 *According to Wikipedia, Star Wars is the 3rd highest grossing film franchise of all time.
 It sits behind only The Marvel Cinematic Universe and J.K.
 Rowling’s Wizarding World.
 While Star Wars does trail The Harry Potter franchise by a little over $1 billion (a deficit that The Last Jedi will undeniably erase), keep in mind that the original 3 films came out in the ‘70s and ‘80s.
 If you adjusted for inflation, Star Wars would easily occupy the 2nd spot on the list.